cloudmesh-community/book/chapters/doc/report-2.md

 5. Git wil be used to submit all documents.

-6. You are allowed to use sharelatex or overleaf so you do not have to install LaTeX on your computer, but see 5. and the next paragraph.
+6. You are allowed to use overleaf so you do not have to install LaTeX on your computer, but see 5. and the next paragraph.

 Whatever format you use, your final submission must be in **the class** git.
-We will not review any documents stored on sharelatex or overleaf or in any git repository not belonging to the class.
+We will not review any documents stored on overleaf or in any git repository not belonging to the class.
 Your final submission will include the bibliography file(s) as a separate document(s).
 All images must be placed in an images folder and submitted in your repository with the originals.
-When using sharelatex or overleaf you must replicate the directory layout carefully from our template and include your final documents in git with a Makefile that can recreate the document.
+When using overleaf you must replicate the directory layout carefully from our template and include your final documents in git with a Makefile that can recreate the document.
 It is in your responsibility that this works.
 We will